 If you are completely new to GoPro memory cards, you need to know a couple things before you buy one.
-Even if you’re not new, it’s good to know what to look for in memory cards for GoPros because you never know when you might find yourself on vacation, or out somewhere with a full card, or you’ve left yours at home, and you need to buy another when you’re on the go.
-As I explain in my video, not all memory cards are compatible with your GoPro.
+Even if you’re not new, it’s good to know what to look for in SD cards for GoPro because not all memory cards are compatible with your GoPro!
+I will tell you exactly what is the best SD card for GoPro, but it's important to know the differences yourself as well.
+You never know when you might find yourself out with a full memory card, or you forgot yours at home, and you need to buy another when you’re on the go.
+As I explain in my video, not all GoPro SD cards are the same.
 Let's sort it all out!

 One thing to mention, in case it’s not obvious, is that we're talking about Micro SD cards.
 They are about the size of a small fingernail, and usually, they come with card adapter or USB adapter, so you can use put them in your computer or even use them with a device that requires the regular size SD card.